rpeszek/my-blogs/posts/2021-01-16-maybe-harmful.markdown

 ``` haskell
 partitionEithers :: [Either e a] -> ([e], [a])
 ```
-would not improve the code robustness.
+would not improve its robustness.

 I question use of `catMaybes` in production code.

 ### HKD pattern

 Higher-Kinded Data pattern is super cool and can be very useful.
-It would take me quite a bit of space to describe it here, fortunatelly this post does it form me:  [_add_blank_target reasonablypolymorphic on HKD pattern](https://reasonablypolymorphic.com/blog/higher-kinded-data/).
+This post explains what it is:  [_add_blank_target reasonablypolymorphic on HKD pattern](https://reasonablypolymorphic.com/blog/higher-kinded-data/).
 My example follows _reasonablypolymorphic_ blog closely.

 In nutshell, we can create a record type like